agilogy/agilogy-blog/_drafts/writing-a-pbt-library-4-housekeeping.md

 author: Jordi Pradel
 categories: [kotlin,propertybasedtesting,pbt,testing,design,fp]
 description: >-
-  TODO()
+  In this entry we retake the Property Based Testing series.
+But instead of talking about PBT I'll be blogging about the process of enhancing the current design of the library and upgrading its Gradle and Kotlin versions.
 ---

+I've had some busy months since I last wrote anything for the blog.
+Let's start 2024 by retaking the blog.
+Today I rescue an entry that I had in progress.
+We'll do some housekeeping of the Property Based Library I was writing back in 2023.

-In the previous articles in this series ([1](./2022-10-04-writing-a-pbt-ibrary-1.html), [2](./2022-10-14-writing-a-pbt-ibrary-2.html) and [3](./2022-10-21-writing-a-pbt-ibrary-3.html)) I've been developing a property based testing library from scratch and blogging about the process.
+In the previous articles in this series ([1](./2022-10-04-writing-a-pbt-ibrary-1.html), [2](./2022-10-14-writing-a-pbt-ibrary-2.html) and [3](./2022-10-21-writing-a-pbt-ibrary-3.html)) I was developing a property based testing library from scratch and blogging about the process.
 It turns out that such library actually exists as a companion repository you can follow while reading.
-It's [here](https://github.com/agile-jordi/wapbtl).
-So far all articles in the series have been about property based testing themselves.
+It's [here](https://github.com/agile-jordi/wapbtl/tree/part4).
+So far all articles in the series were about property based testing themselves.
 But, at the same time, I'm blogging about the actual design of a library.

 Today I want to tidy things up a bit and you bet I'll be blogging about this too.

 ## Reorganizing tests

 As I'm using the library to write this blog series, I'm actually programming (and running the tests) for the code I use in the blog.
 But some of those code fragments are actually usage examples (like `Int` tests, `DayOfWeek` and `Geometry`).
-I put all of those in a simple package `com.agilogy.wapbtl.examples` so that they are not mixed with actual tests of the library, that will be in `com.agilogy.wapbtl.test`.
+Let's put all of those in a simple package `com.agilogy.wapbtl.examples` so that they are not mixed with actual tests of the library, that will be in `com.agilogy.wapbtl.test`.
 Examples should probably be in a different project in the multiproject build but I'm frankly not in the mood for a fight with Gradle to get that done.
 Not now.

 As a result of such cleaner separation, our examples of property based testing of `Int` where somehow poor.
 I thought I needed some other property checked, so I checked `Int` sum is associative: